Our Tours6 Day Northern Delights Adventure Tour

 Lunch in Donegal town in the former stables of the Castle, the Olde Castle Bar serves wonderful local seafood dishes.

-We travel South to Yeats county of Sligo to visit Lough Gill Brewery.
+Sheep farming is thirsty work which leads us to Lough Gill Brewery.
 The guys at Lough Gill love experimenting with new beers, the bacon beer was fermenting on our last visit.
 Tastings were oink-teresting.

 Lough Gill Brewery